Last updated: March 24, 2023

-If there is one country where the sauna is just as normal as a bed, then it must be Finland.
+If there is one country where the sauna is pretty much just as standard as a bed, it must be Finland.

 Let’s find out more about the Finnish sauna and why it is so popular.

 History of the Finnish Sauna

 Not much is known about the origins of the Finnish sauna, but it is commonly believed that saunas, or rooms that resemble modern-day saunas, have been around for thousands of years.